|

 has attempted to stifle this challenge.
 Love and its Critics argues that

-the poetry it explores celebrates and reinvents the love the
+the poetry it explores

-troubadour poets of the eleventh and twelfth centuries called
+and twelfth centuries called

-fin’amor: love as an end in itself, mutual and freely chosen even
+fin’amor: love as an end in itselfmutual and freely chosen even

 in the face of social, religious, or political retribution.
 Neither eros nor